Giving Tuesday Donation Match

 Each year, about 4,000 men, women and children experience homelessness in Rhode Island.

-The number of individuals who participate in Crossroads’ Education & Employment programs each year.
+The number of people who found employment in 2020 through Crossroads’ Education & Employment program.

 Given an adequate supply of affordable housing and appropriate support, more than 90% of those who experience homelessness each year ultimately achieve self-sufficiency and never become homeless again.